-- See Tables 6 and 7 and Decision Tree (Figure 9) for numerical criteria and guidance applicable to animal encroachment and adjacent land uses.
-The Technical Basis Document (Appendix B) describes the process used to develop these metrics. - During the Environmental Assessments discussed in Section 3, the location of any adjacent land uses that are likely to present a food safety risk should be documented.
-In addition, as specified in Table 7, any deviations from the recommended buffer distances due to mitigation factors or increased risk should be documented. - Evaluate and monitor animal activity in and proximate to lettuce/leafy greens fields and production environments.
+- See Tables 6 and 7 and Decision Tree (Figure 9) for numerical criteria and guidance applicable to animal encroachment and adjacent landadjacent and nearby land uses.
+The Technical Basis Document (Appendix B) describes the process used to develop these metrics. - •

+- During the Environmental Assessments discussed in Section 53, the location of any adjacent landadjacent and nearby land uses that are likely to present a food safety risk should be documented and a detailed risk assessment of adjacent landadjacent and nearby land shall be performed to determine the risk level as well as to evaluate strategies to control or reduce the introduction of human pathogens. - In addition, as specified in Table 7, any deviations from the recommended buffer distances due to mitigation factors or increased risk should be documented. - Evaluate and monitor animal activity in and proximate to lettuce/leafy greens fields and production environments.
 Conduct and document periodic monitoring and pre-season, pre-harvest, and harvest assessments.
 If animals present a probable risk (medium/high hazard), make particular efforts to reduce their access to lettuce and leafy green produce. - Fencing, vegetation removal, and destruction of habitat may result in adverse impacts to the environment.
 Potential adverse impacts include loss of habitat to beneficial insects and pollinators; wildlife loss; increased discharges of sediment and other pollutants resulting from the loss of vegetative filtering; and increased air quality impacts if bare soil is exposed to wind.
-It is recommended that growers check for local, state, and federal laws and regulations that protect riparian habitat and wetland areas, restrict removal of vegetation or habitat, or regulate wildlife deterrence measures, including hazing, harassment, lethal and non-lethal removal, etc.
+It is recommended that growers check for local, state, and federal laws and regulations that protect riparian habitat and wetland areas,